philipturner/ue5-nanite-macos/README.md

 > Warning: The text in this section is poorly written, so it may be difficult to understand.

-(This isn't correct!)
-Behind the scenes, I think certain shaders fail to compile if they're incompatible with the GPU.
-For example, shaders asking for texture atomics fail to compile on Apple platforms.
-This causes Unreal Engine to internally disable Nanite, preventing debug views from appearing in the editor.
-I built on shader changes from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort), creating a thread-unsafe version of every texture atomic.
-There had to be additional modifications because since that repo's creation, Epic heavy modified some files.
-For example, they [removed](https://github.com/EpicGames/UnrealEngine/commit/9b68f6b76686b3fabe1c8513efcf95dd74dea1c3#) the lock workaround that enabled Nanite on devices without UInt64 texture atomics.
+[UE5NanitePort](https://github.com/gladhu/UE5NanitePort) enabled Nanite by creating an alternative shader execution path on Apple platforms.
+This was thread-unsafe, replacing atomics with a regular memory write.
+Depths might register incorrectly, causing hidden objects to appear in front of objects that occlude them.
+This may explain the graphical glitches in the associated Reddit post.

-These changes are so numerous that describing the exact code changes here is impractical.
+Since that port, Nanite was permantently disabled on platforms that lack 64-bit atomics.
+[This commit](https://github.com/EpicGames/UnrealEngine/commit/9b68f6b76686b3fabe1c8513efcf95dd74dea1c3#) removed the lock-based control path that enabled Nanite through 32-bit atomics.
+I built on the shader modifications from UE5NanitePort and created an entirely new execution path for Apple platforms.
+These changes are too numerous to practically describe here.
 So, I included all of their respective shader files in `Sources`.
 Copy and paste these file's contents into the following directories:

 ```
 Engine/Shaders/Private/Nanite/NaniteRasterizer.usf